-A 'Catherine hill' is always of interest especially here, where it is twinned with a St Martha's Hill and both with 'chapels of ease' on their summits.
+A 'Catherine hill' is always of interest especially here where it is twinned with a St Martha's Hill and both with 'chapels of ease' on their summits.

-Chapels-on-a-hill are built over former standing stones, in this case acting as \way markers for megalithic travellers coming up from the Channel coast.

-[\comment here by the author; surely, wooden signposts would have been just as good for this purpose, why go through all the effort of dragging huge stones to these, (often hard to access) high points like St Catherine's Hill?]
+Chapels-on-a-hill are built over former standing stones, in this case acting as waymarkers for megalithic travellers coming up from the Channel coast. [comment here by authors Ken and Hil; surely, wooden signposts would have been just as good for this purpose, why go through all the effort of dragging huge stones to these, (often hard to access) high points like St Catherine's Hill?]